FREVA-CLINT/climatereconstructionAI/demo/README.md

 ## Usage

 The paths for the input and output directories defined in `demo-1_args.txt` are relative to the `demo` directory.
-Hence, the software should be called in the `demo` directory.
+Hence, the software should be run in the current directory.

 ### CLI